jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2021-01-07-review-one-must-fall-from-ashes-I-rise.md

  They have released their first single, it's called **From Ashes I Rise**.
 When you listen to this song you can hear that this is a very professional debut song.
 The band contains two members of the melodic metal band **Gloriam Dei**, and all of the members have contributed to other projects, so this is a very experienced line-up.
 What I really like is the keyboard-driven sound and also the solo is awesome, it gives the song an extra bit.
 The song is beautifully balanced and the vocalist has an outstanding voice.
 I must admit I don't listen to many secular bands these days but I have listened to Stratovarius quite a bit and this reminds me a little bit of their style, without sounding the same, and this song has a more mid-tempo than most of the songs of Stratovarius.

- I am pretty much looking forward to hearing some more material.
+ I am excited to hear some more material from them.
 And it's so good to have another faith based band in the melodic metal scene.
-My guess is we will also have some more uptempo songs to look forward to!
+My guess is we will also have some more up-tempo songs to look forward to!

 <hr>